Take advantage of international opportunities for graduate research and study in AY 2022-2023

 Ready to apply?

 Double-check to be certain you have all of your materials before you start the application.
-The application will open on August 15, 2021.

 If you are selected to participate in an exchange, you will receive funding to cover most of your expenses.
 For all programs, Indiana University covers the cost of airfare.
 You will receive a living stipend from either IU or the partner institution.
 The partner institution either provides housing or directs participants to online resources for housing.